ministryofjustice/security-guidance/docs/passwords.md

 -   Software, such as the Operating System, or applications installed on hardware, or mobile device applications \(apps\).
 -   Services, such as remote databases or cloud-based tools like [Slack](https://slack.com/).

-This password guidance is for all users.It also includes more detail for system administrators or developers.
+This password guidance is for all users.
+It also includes more detail for system administrators or developers.

 ## Best practices for everyone